stts-se/translit/README.md

 ### Russian to Latin

-A simplified version of the Road signs system
+A simplified version of the 'Road signs' system (see Wikipedia link below).

 For Swedish style transliteration, we are using a simplified version TT's recommendations (link below).